 Is Legal Help Available for a Pro-Lifer Who Encounters Difficulties with Police?

-It is advisable for the organizers of any pro-life demonstration to have on hand the phone number of an attorney who can offer immediate assistance if the pro-lifers encounter a problem with a police officer or department.
+The organizers of any pro-life demonstration should have on hand the phone number of an attorney who can offer immediate assistance if the pro-lifers encounter a problem with a police officer or department.

 The Thomas More Society Pro-Life Law Center in Chicago specializes in defending the rights of pro-life activists.
 They can be reached at 312-782-1680.